Caps of the Soviet Army

 Although the date is worn off, this indicates this cap was made before 1980.

 The final cap of this series, this cap was worn by the "rest" of the officers making up the Soviet Army ground forces.
-Notice the date range I provide for this cap - it only extends
+Notice the date range I provide for this cap,

-to 1980.
-That is because in that year the Ministry of Defense further consolidated branch colors and revoked raspberry/magenta in favor of red.
-This cap was made in 1977 - probably the first year plastic visors were
+it does not extend as late as the others.
+That is because in 1980 the Ministry of Defense further consolidated branch colors and revoked raspberry/magenta in favor of red.
+This cap was made in 1977;

 Although not addressed in the 1969 regulations, there was one last small group of officers that wore an extremely rare variant of the wave-green parade uniform.